Crescent Softball – Season 9 Rules – Revised April 18, 2016

 10. GUESTS – No more than 4 are permitted to play during a game.
 A 5th guest is allowed but only 4 are permitted to play.
 No more than 5 are allowed to be on the roster.

 11. CURSING / CONDUCT- All players are to adhere to local Park regulations, reframe from alcoholic beverages, and profane language on or near the fields.
 Any assault on an umpire will be automatic ejection from the league.
 Foul language or threats to another player may result in ejection at the discretion of the umpire and possible future suspensions by the league.
 Cursing will result into a warning.
 After that ump can eject a player.

-13. ROSER FREEZE – No additional player(s) can be added after August 1, 2015.
-A player must have attended at least one by August 1, 2015
+13. ROSER FREEZE – No additional player(s) can be added after week 4 (May 7th, 2016 if no rain-outs).
+A player must have attended at least one game by week 4.

 14. ACCOLADES: MVP, Best Pitcher, Sportsman, Finals Trophies, Finals MVP, All Star MVP